goderich/dissertation/dissertation.md

 In the Patient Voice, Squliq *nəbun*, Plngawan *ʔabun*, and Klesan *nəbun* have vowel coalescence, which happens only in roots with a final glottal stop (@sec:vowel-coalescence).
 Skikun *nəbuxun* and Matu'aw *nabugun* both reflect a root-final \*g.
 Matu'uwal *nubuun* has a hiatus of identical vowels, which only happens in situations where a historical \*ɹ was deleted, so this form is puzzling (it also loses its male register infix).

 The Actor Voice forms can be grouped in Matu'uwal, Squliq, and Skikun on one side, reflecting final \*g, and Plngawan and Matu'aw on the other side, reflecting final \*ʔ.
-Klesan and S'uli' have identical reflexes of Proto-Atayal \*g and \*ʔ in this environment, but presumably they would be in the latter group.
+Klesan and S'uli have identical reflexes of Proto-Atayal \*g and \*ʔ in this environment, but presumably they would be in the latter group.
 The Patient Voice forms are more difficult to account for, and may have been regularized in those dialects that do not show suppletion (for more on regularization in verbal paradigms, see @sec:paradigm-leveling).

 ## Interdialectal lexical borrowings {#sec:interdialectal-borrowings}

 When comparing lexical items, special care should be taken to account for potential borrowings.
 In the case of interdialectal borrowings, by far the most likely source is Squliq, which is the prestige dialect spoken by the overwhelming majority of Atayal speakers.
 Squliq occupies the largest territory of all Atayal dialects, and all Atayal dialects except Plngawan are bordered by Squliq.
-Many lexical borrowings in C'uli' (@sec:borrowings-cu), presented below, originate in Squliq, and this is corroborated by irregular sound correspondences, which reflect sound changes in Squliq.
+Many lexical borrowings in Klesan (@sec:borrowings-cu), presented below, originate in Squliq, and this is corroborated by irregular sound correspondences, which reflect sound changes in Squliq.

 The case of Plngawan is different, as it is an Atayal enclave, surrounded by Seediq and Bunun, but far from other Atayal dialects.
 The majority of identifiable loanwords in Plngawan (excepting Japanese and Sinitic loans) come from various Seediq dialects.
 As Seediq is most closely related to Atayal, it is important to separate these loans from inherited vocabulary, which is not always simple.
 My findings are given in @sec:borrowings-pl.